 Using Ant Baits, Safely

-Put an ant bait under under a heavy flower pot, or a ceramic saucer with a brick on top.
+Put an ant bait under a heavy flower pot, or a ceramic saucer with a brick on top.
 I keep an ant bait under a flower pot with a drinker on top.
 It isn’t necessary to put ant baits by food and water, they are just as effective whether in or around the coop.

-It’s possible an ant could drop a teeny tiny piece of pesticide on it’s way back to the colony, but I don’t think there’s a big concern there.
+It’s possible an ant could drop a teeny tiny piece of pesticide on its way back to the colony, but I don’t think there’s a big concern there.
 But for that reason, I only put out baits when I have an ant problem, when they’re gone I throw them away.
-I’ve being using ant baits periodically for ten years with no problems.
+I’ve been using ant baits periodically for ten years with no problems.
 I’ve tried all the natural ant remedies, and in my opinion, they’re all a big fail.

 Examples of Ant Bait Placement